 How to Get Your Dog to Tolerate Vet Visits

 The good news is that a fear of the veterinarian can be fairly easy to conquer with some time and effort.
 Even if the fear isn't completely eradicated, it's possible to ease a lot of your dog's anxiety.
 In time, you may even be able to get your dog to love the vet.
 The following tips can help make your dog's next annual check-up a lot easier on both of you:

 - Practice exams at home.
 Part of what makes visits to the veterinarian so scary is that your dog isn't used to being handled the way he is during an exam.
 You can get your dog used to this type of handling by practicing at home.
 Spend some time each day checking your dog's ears, restraining him, looking at his teeth, and holding his paws.
 Be gentle, and make sure your dog gets lots of praise and some treats during the practice exams.

 How to Solve Your Dog's Fear of the Vet

 For some dogs, using the tips above are not going to be enough to alleviate their fear.
-There may be some things you can do to manage your dog's fear in these cases.
+Depending on how severe the anxiety is, you may need to involve your vet in finding the right solution.

-- Consider medication for anxiety.
-Although many consider it a last resort, some dogs are so fearful of the vet that medication is the only option.
-Your vet may be able to prescribe an anti-anxiety drug that you give at home before visits to the vet.
 You can also use this as a tool to practice social visits and handling.
 It's important to understand that a dog is incapable of learning new things when he is in a state of high anxiety.
-Medication can help bring the fear and anxiety down to a level where he can respond to training and socialization.
-The medication may not be needed permanently.
+Medication can help bring the fear and anxiety down to a level where the dog can respond to training and socialization, and may not be needed permanently.